Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has no parameters, no output schema, and no annotations, the description fully covers what the tool does and its data source.
-There are no missing details that would hinder correct invocation.
+Given no parameters, no output schema, and low complexity, the description fully covers what the tool returns and its source reliability.
+No gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.